Xinyun-123/MoodApp/README.md

 ## Research Topics

-(___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

-* (5 points) Automated functional testing for all of the routes
+* Automated functional testing for all of the routes
     * I am going to use Selenium
     * Selenium is suitable for automated functional test for web
     * 4 tests